-PROCESS IMPLEME IMPLEMENTATION Component Where Documents/ Information is found Person Responsible Frequency of Assessment Assessment Method(s) Results of Data Actions for Program Development, Maintenance (M) or Revision (R) Consistency of Polices: Faculty Master Agreement (FMA Contract) Dean of Nursing Every one to three years or when contract is renewed Compare the FMA for nursing position requirements with other OCC faculty position requirements Policies are consistent with the governing institution.
+PROCESS IMPLEMENTATION Component Where Documents/ Information is found Person Responsible Frequency of Assessment Assessment Method(s) Results of Data Actions for Program Development, Maintenance (M) or Revision (R) Consistency of Polices: Faculty Master Agreement (FMA Contract) Dean of Nursing Every one to three years or when contract is renewed Compare the FMA for nursing position requirements with other OCC faculty position requirements Policies are consistent with the governing institution.
 2003, 2004, 2005, 2006 Additional requirements: CPR; malpractice insurance; immunizations; Michigan RN licensure; and criminal background check, are related to the purposes of the unit, MBN and agency contracts.
-LOA: #1 met Fall semester, 2006
+LOA: #1 met (M) Continue to monitor for congruence with FMA (R) Bargaining is currently occurring for new contract to begin Fall semester, 2006